Primetalk/talks/complexity/2018 05 24 Dealing with complexity.md

 # Dealing with software complexity

 Complex problems arise in various business areas.
 In fact, new business opportunities emerge in the fields that have such extraordinary complexity that they were not considered as potentially feasible.
 To name a few of such businesses: genome sequencing, formal blockchain-based smart contracts, automatic understanding and interpretation of laws and legal acts.
 The programming side of the business becomes rather diverse and unsurprisingly complex.
-Ignoring the complexity growth results in unmanabeable and hard-to-maintain codebase.
+Ignoring the complexity growth results in unmanageable and hard-to-maintain codebase.
 And this ultimately endangers business existence.
 Given the need to  keep the codebase up to date with the ever-changing landscape, we can say that the business is set for failure, buried under the burden of the unmanaged complexity.

 Why program systems are so intricate?
 The fact that business conquers complex domains seems to play the key role in the increase of complexity.
-The bigger problem we are addressing, the higher precision of our solutions, the more people working on the system, or the higher variability of input data - the more complex program is required.
+The bigger problem we are addressing, the higher precision of our solutions, the more people working on the system, or the higher variability of input data — the more complex program is required.
 And the complexity just explodes when there is a demand to increase all of the factors, bringing a super complex program to life.

 So, what is the problem?
 Why dealing with super complex programs could present a problem?
 Unmanaged complexity quickly makes manager's life a nightmare: unexpected bugs, features that require too much effort to implement, data corruptions that are revealed too late, extra costs for cloud resources, security breaches.
 And given all that, fixing and repairing is slower than the software erosion.
 Only a heroic effort can temporary delay the ineluctable disaster.